poshAJ/PoshToolbox/docs/Use-Ternary.md

 ## DESCRIPTION

-The `Use-Ternary` cmdlet simulates the effect of the ternary operator for earlier versions of PowerShell before it was introduced.
+The `Use-Ternary` function simulates the effect of the ternary operator for earlier versions of PowerShell before it was introduced.

 You can use the ternary operator as a replacement for the if-else statement in simple conditional cases.